-CAUTION:
+CAUTIONS:

-Do not use WD-40 or other petroleum-based lubricants, as they will damage the connector.

-- 1. Install a cable or dummy plug for each connector on the Main Housing end cap: - A. Lightly lubricate the inside of the dummy plug/cable connector with silicone grease (DC-4 or equivalent). - B. Standard Connector Install the plug/cable connector, aligning the raised bump on the side of the plug/cable connector with the large pin (pin 1 ground) on the 25plus.
+- Do not use WD-40 or other petroleum-based lubricants, as they will damage the connectors. - For wet-pluggable MCBH connectors: Silicone lubricants in a spray can may contain ketones, esters, ethers, alcohols, or glycols in their propellant.
+Do not use these sprays, as they will damage the connector. - 1.
+Install a cable or dummy plug for each connector on the Main Housing end cap: - A. Lightly lubricate the inside of the dummy plug/cable connector with silicone grease (DC-4 or equivalent). - B. XSG / AG Connector Install the plug/cable connector, aligning the raised bump on the side of the plug/cable connector with the large pin (pin 1 ground) on the 25plus.
 Remove any trapped air by burping or gently squeezing the plug/connector near the top and moving your fingers toward the end cap.
 OR